hbc/NGS_Data_Analysis_Course/sessionII/lessons/02_alignment.md

 The separate seeds are stitched together to create a complete read by first clustering the seeds together based on proximity to a set of 'anchor' seeds, or seeds that are not multi-mapping.

-Then the seeds are stitched together based on the best alignment for the read (scoring based on mismatches, indwells, gaps, etc.).
+Then the seeds are stitched together based on the best alignment for the read (scoring based on mismatches, indels, gaps, etc.).

 ![STAR_step5](../img/alignment_STAR_step5.png)